MrCreeper2033/awx-minikube-deployment/README.md

 # awx-minikube-deployment

 This project contains the code to deploy AWX inviroments on minikube with nginx Reverse Proxy.
+AWX will run in minikube; Nginx will run on your system
 I will build this to an ansible role in future.

 After deployment AWX will be available at "YOUR-IP":443